South Lakes Safari Zoo

 From the otters and Jaguar we moved on to what my wife had come for, feeding the giraffe.
 Face masks came off here, and we all joined in feeding these elegant creatures.
 Little One even joined in, if a little reluctantly at first, but he was soon happy to hold his branch out.

-He didn't understand that you had to hold the branch, so the giraffe could strip the leaves of with their tongue, instead having the branch pulled out of his hand, whole, but at least he joined in, which was nice for us, if not so much so for him!
+Unfortunately, he didn't understand that you had to hold tight onto the branch, so the giraffe could strip the leaves off with their tongue, instead having the branch pulled out of his hand, whole, but at least he joined in, which was nice for us, if not so much so for him!